telerik/ajax-docs/api/server/Telerik.Web.UI/WebResourceCacheProvider.md

 #### Returns

-`System.Boolean` True if the key and URL are associated in cache; false otherwise.
+`System.Boolean` True if there is an entry in the cache; false otherwise.

 ###  Get